prathmesh3235/superhero-team-builder/README.md

 Open your browser and go to:
 http://localhost:3000

-### 4. To Get Admin Access
+Become an admin to get access to edit the SuperHero Data.

-During Registeration use ADMIN CODE : "ADMIN"
+Use ADMIN CODE : "ADMIN" during Registeration

 ### 5. To Stop the application
 docker ps